mmuszkow/tinyping/README.md

 tinyping
 ========

 Simple ICMP ping implementation for Linux with kernel 3.x+.
 To use it, you'll need to allow your groups in `/proc/sys/net/ipv4/ping_group_range`.
-I used in in Ruby to perform ping:
+I wrote it to perform the ICMP ping in JRuby:
 ```
 module FFIping
   extend FFI::Library